ca-x/vivaldiUpdater/README.md

 ## vivaldi updater
- vivaldi updater is an updater for vivaldi with vivaldi++
+ vivaldi updater is an updater for  windows vivaldi browser with vivaldi++